toyugo/atlas/README.md

 - Everytime you add a link or material, you can add a commentary.
 - Only add resources that you have used.
 - You can modify directly this readme through github.
-- You can use this standard in example
+- You can use this standard in example:

 https://link.html :white_check_mark: 1 :x: 0 <code>Light commentary<code>